CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 Both the self-closing as well as the shortcodes with enclosed contents can have parameters.
 A parameter's value may be enclosed using double-quotes or single-quotes or may be without any quotes at all (if there are no spaces in the value).

-The name of a parameter can be omitted but then you need to enter the parameters in the strict order that its handler function expects.<br/>
-e.g. the following shortcode is exactly the same as above:
+The name of a parameter can be omitted but then you need to enter the parameters in the strict order that its handler function expects. e.g. the following shortcode is exactly the same as above:

     [some_shortcode "hello" 'world' hi ]